 The world is undergoing a great reset.
 In this new world, you will own nothing and be happy.
 This may sound like a utopia, but it is a new reality that we must face.
 The old system of capitalism is no longer sustainable.
 We must find a new way to live and work together.

 We will be able to connect on a much deeper level and create relationships that are based on love and respect.
 We will live in harmony with nature and all of its creatures.
-We will have the opportunity to explore new frontiers and discover hidden talents and abilities.
+We can explore new frontiers and discover hidden talents and abilities.

 The World Economic Forum says that by 2030, you will own nothing and still be happy – what do they mean?

 The World Economic Forum has released a report detailing eight predictions for the world by 2030.
-Among these predictions is the claim that by 2030, you will own nothing, and you will still be happy.
+Among these predictions is the claim that by 2030, you will own nothing and still be happy.
 The report cites the rise of the sharing economy as one reason people will own less in the future.
 With platforms like Airbnb and Uber, people are increasingly willing to share their possessions rather than own them outright.
-The report also predicts that the middle class will shrink as wealth becomes more concentrated among a small number of people.
+The report also predicts that the middle class will shrink as wealth becomes more concentrated among a few people.

 The report outlines that technology will soon render most human labor obsolete and that the world will be governed by a technocratic elite who will manage all aspects of society.
-It argues that this future is inevitable and will be a good thing for humanity.
-The book was written by Klaus Schwab, the founder and executive chairman of the World Economic Forum.
+It argues that this future is inevitable and will be good for humanity.
+Klaus Schwab, the founder and executive chairman of the World Economic Forum, wrote the book.

 The World Economic Forum’s Great Reset agenda – what’s the likelihood of it happening?